yugabyte/pgx/README.md

 pgx is a pure Go driver and toolkit for PostgreSQL.

-The pgx driver is a low-level, high performance interface that exposes PostgreSQL-specific features such as `LISTEN` / `NOTIFY` and `COPY`.
+The pgx driver is a low-level, high performance interface.
 It also includes an adapter for the standard `database/sql` interface.

 The toolkit component is a related set of packages that implement PostgreSQL functionality such as parsing the wire protocol and type mapping between PostgreSQL and Go.
 These underlying packages can be used to implement alternative drivers,